Selling blood tests online for over 15 years.

 This test is an advanced version of our Female Hormone Check and includes a full thyroid function test with thyroid antibodies to give you a complete view of your reproductive and thyroid hormones.
 This profile looks at the hormones which govern a woman's reproductive system including those which support the maturation and release of a healthy egg for ovulation and conception to occur.
 Hormone balance is not only important for fertility, but also for mood, energy, weight and bone health.
 Many women want to test their natural levels of hormones to see if a hormone decline or imbalance could be causing symptoms such as irregular periods, mood swings and male characteristics (such as acne and male pattern hair growth associated with polycystic ovaries).

-Many of the symptoms of unbalanced or declining hormones that come with age (perimenopause and menopause) can be similar to the symptoms of an underactive thyroid.
+Many of the symptoms of unbalanced or declining hormones that come with age can be similar to the symptoms of an underactive thyroid.
 Thyroid disorders affect more women than men, and are often caused by an autoimmune disorder when the body's antibodies start attacking the thyroid gland.
 This test identifies whether your thyroid is functioning normally and whether an autoimmune condition could be causing symptoms.

 Elevated thyroid antibodies are also associated with an increased risk of miscarriage even if your thyroid hormones are within the normal range.
 An under-treated thyroid disorder, whether overactive or underactive, can also raise risks to both the mother and the foetus in pregnancy.